Skip to Main Content

 CHEM 2051 - General Chemistry I Laboratory

-Prerequisite: CHEM 2050 or concurrent enrollment.
+Prerequisite: CHEM 2050 (concurrent enrollment allowed).

 Laboratory component of CHEM 2050.